marcdif/LightShow/README.md

 # LightShow

 A project to create a show controller system using RGB LED light strips controlled by a Raspberry Pi.
-The Pi acts as the show controller with the Java Show Controller Agent.
-Then, there is a frontend React app for playing/synchronizing music, and a Java WebSocket Server to enable communication between the Pi and all clients.
+The Pi acts as the show controller with the Java LED Agent.
+Then, there is a React Frontend Interface for playing/synchronizing music, and a Java "Sync Server" to enable communication between the Pi and all clients.

 ## LED Agent